-The total trip to Hohoe, Kpando and back to Ho actually took 7 hours, but it was worth the chance to check in with the missionaries in these remote places and check on them.
+The total trip to Hohoe, Kpando and back to Ho actually took 7 hours, but it was worth the chance to see the missionaries in these remote places and check on them.
 They seemed to appreciate our short visit.

 Kpando is located very near Lake Volta, one of the largest lakes in Africa.

 We have seen the title of "American House" various times throughout Ghana.
 Not sure what it means.

 Some of the week's festivities included: An interdenominational prayer service, Kente Weaving Competition, Women and Children's Day, women fetching water at a river, re-enactment of a landing, firing of musketry to remember ancestors who fought in wars, and a beauty contest.

 This is a picture from the internet of the women fetching water.
 We were not able to attend this event and don't yet have pictures from our friends who were there.

 Elder Webster, the executive secretary to the Africa West Presidency, proudly wore his Kente scarf.
 There were several hawkers, so we think he bought something so he wouldn't be bothered any more!!

 Elder and Sister Nash were seated next to Mr. Kradolfer, an honorary tribal chief.
 He and his wife are designated Kente Ambassadors to promote Kente tourism worldwide.
 He is a former director of temporal affairs for the church here in Accra and now resides in Utah.
 He has made many friends in the region and helped festival organizers with brochures, taking photographs and attracting non-Africans to the festival.